 “The themes of wonder, love, and acceptance run through your poems in Living Diversity.
 You have created a kind of alchemy by discovering beauty within sadness, love within all experiences and always grounding us in the steady rhythms of the natural world.
 Thanks for bringing such a positive thought form to us at a time when we truly need it.” — Cynthia

-Poems from Living Diversity
+Poems from Living Diversity and more recent

 I dream a world